-During the Successor period from April 24, 2021 through December 31, 2021, we reviewed the marketability, age and physical condition of certain of our rigs in conjunction with other factors specific to the geographic markets in which our rigs are capable of operating and determined, based on circumstances that arose in the fourth quarter of 2021, which we believe to be other than temporary, that the economic useful lives of certain of the rigs were materially different than that determined at the Effective Date.
-Based on the revised useful lives, we determined that the carrying value of two semisubmersible rigs was impaired.
+We did not incur an impairment loss in 2022.
+During the Successor period from April 24, 2021 through December 31, 2021, we reviewed the marketability, age and physical condition of certain of our rigs in conjunction with other factors specific to the geographic markets in which these rigs are capable of operating and determined, based on circumstances that arose in the fourth quarter of 2021, which we believed to be other than temporary, that the economic useful lives of certain of the rigs were materially different than that determined at the Effective Date.
+Based on the revised useful lives, we determined that the carrying values of two semisubmersible rigs were impaired.
 We recognized an aggregate impairment loss of \$132.4 million to write down these rigs to their estimated fair value.
 During the Predecessor period from January 1, 2021 through April 23 2021, we recognized an impairment loss of \$197.0 million for one rig for which we had concerns regarding future opportunities.
-During 2020, we recorded an aggregate impairment charge of \$842.0 million related to four drilling rigs.
-We did not incur an impairment loss in 2019.
 See "- Results of Operations - Impairment of Assets" and Note 5 "Asset Impairments" to our Consolidated Financial Statements in Item 8 of this report.